 Let's talk candle care.
-What is it, and why is it important.

 'Candle care is important as burning correctly extends the life of the candle, gives maximum scent throw and keeps YOU safe.'

 Our candles are all hand poured and made out of the highest quality soy wax on the market....making it the ULTIMATE candle.
 Perfect aesthetically smooth tops and a perfect reset.
 As our candles are all hand poured in small batches, some colour variants may occur, however the scent throw of the candle will always be the same as long as you know how to care for your candle.

 You should never leave a candle unattended.
 Always burn within sight, keeping away from flammable objects and of course always on a heat resistant surface and away from draughts, candles are always best in still air.
 Always keep away from children and pets, and never move your candle while burning as the tin can become hot, and so will be the melted wax.
 Pretty common sense stuff right?

 You should always burn your candle for a minimum of 3-4 hours to get the largest wax pool possible on the very first burn.
 What is a wax pool?.....a wax pool is the pool of melted wax.
 Don't worry if your wax pool doesn't make it all the way to the edge on the first burn, as it will catch up on the next time you burn your candle.